bmnapoleao/SLR_Swoballing-Automation/README.md

   ```
   $ python create_dataset.py
   ```
-3. Open the Snowballing_classification_bert.ipynb notebook in Google Colab and put the Training.csv and Testing.csv files created in step 2.
+3. Open the Snowballing_classification_bert.ipynb notebook in Google Colab and upload the Training.csv and Testing.csv files created in step 2.
 4. Train and evaluate the classifier on the dataset.
 You can finetune the hyperparameters as needed.